 5 Best FM Radio Picks For Drive-in Theatres

-This crazy, futuristic looking sound system is packed full of modern features and functionality that make it ideal for both the purpose of movie theatre use and just generally across the board use as a sound system.
+This awesome looking sound system is packed full of modern features and functionality that make it ideal for both the purpose of movie theatre use and just generally across the board use as a sound system.

 The speakers have a digital equalizer/amplifier that can be used to set bass, echo and treble to their preferred levels.
 It can also record audio from bluetooth and FM radio transmissions to a USB flash drive.
 (We don’t recommend doing this in the cinema, we’re pretty sure that constitutes piracy)

 It comes with a rechargeable battery, and the speaker quality is really good for this price range.

 It also has a nice wireless range of over 30 feet, for when you’re streaming music from your phone outside of the car too.

 This portable radio by Jazmm has an awesome classic look, and will do a fine job of delivering quality audio in a drive-in movie theatre.